Orangutan conservation charity trek, Indonesia

 1. Ex-captive individuals who have been rehabilitated and released in the forest.
 Captive and rehabilitation experiences often result in released rehabilitant orangutans not fearing humans and even expecting to interact with them.

-2. Wild individuals, some of whom have become habituated to human presence, with the remaining being naÔve (i.e. not used to peopleís presence in their forest habitat).
+2. Wild individuals, some of whom have become habituated to human presence, with the remaining being naïve (i.e. not used to people’s presence in their forest habitat).

 Inappropriate behaviour by visitors may affect the behaviour and health of orangutans from both populations negatively, which places them at increased risk of becoming stressed, or the transfer of diseases.
 We will furnish you with appropriate guidelines so that you are able to see the orangutans at all locations in a way which is both safe for themselves and safe for the orangutans, whilst at the same time, experiencing a more natural, unique experience in the forest.

 In Sumatra, the pressure on local land holders by multinational companies is immense.
-Through responsible tourism, the land holds great value when protected than leased off to Palm Oil companies.
+Responsible tourism helps the local land holders to value their land and also protected the land from being leased to Palm Oil companies.
 Through your dollars spent wisely with local operators and guides, the value of the land is increased and as such land holders do not feel as pressured to sell off, for many, their only asset.